dafer45/TBTK/README.md

 [![DOI](https://zenodo.org/badge/50950512.svg)](https://zenodo.org/badge/latestdoi/50950512)

-Welcome to the Tight Binding Toolkit - TBTK
+Welcome to TBTK - A library for modeling and solving second quantized Hamiltonians.

 The manual is available at http://www.second-quantization.com